sero-cash/go-sero/README.md

 $ gero --datadir=path/to/custom/data/folder --bootnodes=<bootnode-snode-url-from-above>
 ```

-*Note: Since your network will be completely cut off from the main and test networks, you'll also
+*Note: Since your network will be completely cut off from the sero main and sero alpha networks, you'll also
 need to configure a miner to process transactions and create new blocks for you.*

-#### Running a private miner

-Mining on the public Sero network need apply license before hand.
+*Note: Mining on the public Sero network need apply license before hand(gordon@sero.vip).
+It is will earn sero coins
+in miner's account.*

+#### Running a dev network miner

-In a private network setting however, a single CPU miner instance is more than enough for practical
+In a dev network setting however, a single CPU miner instance is more than enough for practical
 purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy
 resources (consider running on a single thread, no need for multiple ones either).
 To start a sero
 instance for mining, run it with all your usual flags, extended by: